stepanjakl/stepanjakl.github.io/README.md

 # Personal website of Štěpán Jákl

-**Experienced and detail-oriented user interface engineer who specializes in crafting intuitive digital solutions.**
+**Experienced and detail-oriented user interface engineer who specialises in crafting intuitive digital solutions.**

 **Committed to delivering high-quality results for projects with exciting propositions and realistic goals.**

-**Proficient in both back-end and front-end development, with a focus on prioritizing user experience.**
+**Proficient in both back-end and front-end development, with a focus on prioritising user experience.**

 **Equally dedicated to code and design.**